mynamjordan/SinglePageApp/README.md

 I also tried to Comment best as i can where i have used other sources to help me solidate my own code

 13/4/2022 -Since the borders (pages) and List was done on the side it was easy to fill as i had done the past work in the old HTML.
 I have made edits based of the old one but it worked out pretty well.
 Finished edited and commented, 8 hours of work.
+The hardest thing that was learnt today was the themes, alot of youtube was watched along with trying to google as well.
-A Through out the 8 hours i did pages 5-9, making sure that the formatting was done well as well also checked in with the validator for css and html there were some issues (Screen shots taken).
+The issue i had with themes was that cause i made a sperate page, so i had to just do the 'main page' and worked with the text.
+A Through out the 8 hours i did pages 5-9, making sure that the formatting was done well also checked in with the validator for css and html there were some issues (Screen shots taken).
 CSS was validated.
 HTML was not, but the issues on it were very easy to fix, as seen with the images provided.
 I also tried to Comment best as i can where i have used other sources to help me solidate my own code